lolandrew1/Instagram-Like-Bot/README.md

  ```
 pip install -r requirements.txt
 ```
+ * Install geckodriver and add it to the PATH
+ * Install Firefox
  * Enter your username and password in the indicated places in bot.py
  * Run bot.py
 ```